I’m not proud of this story.

 I don’t remember much about my graduation from the eighth grade.
 I only recall taking the diploma from the pastor.
 He wasn’t the preacher I’d known for most of my time at Citadel Square, though: that particular man had apparently absconded with a mistress.
 The replacement pastor had an uninspired delivery, like he was selling insurance.
 That pastor had one advantage, though: he was far too stolid to run away and he was good enough for the Sunday morning service that was broadcast live on local TV.

 After the graduation ceremony, the students separated.
 I looked around for something to do because I didn’t want to go home.
-I took my mother around the school.
+I showed my mother around the school.
 The education buildings were haphazardly adjoined: you might walk up some steps and reach a wall.
 Everything was beige, brown, and gray.
 Voices echoed among the surfaces.
 I loved the confusion of the place, its strange stairways and numerous, never-used classrooms.

 Taking my mother around, I spotted other students.
 We were like ghosts, haunting the school we were about to leave.
 We eyed one another: the boy who’d once showed me his belly; his locally famous father had beat him so badly he was bruised all over his stomach and chest.
 There was the girl who ruled the class, basically because she was blonde and her father owned a popular barbeque chain.
 There was also the girl I was friends with; a highlight of my life at Citadel Square Christian School was going with her to Kerrison’s, on King Street.
 In that old, rotting department store, she modeled bikinis for me, doing a twirl each time.
 I got to pick which one she bought.
 Whenever I needed to cheer myself up, I thought of her twirl.

 Then there was this particular girl I ran into, whom I’ll call Carol.
 Years later, Carol ended up a society matron.
 She now gives money to charities and sits on nonprofit boards.
 Carol had been the first girl in our class to develop breasts and her progress in that area was discussed with a great deal of fervor by all of the boys.
-I didn’t care that much, though: I was burning a torch for my bikini-twirler—and newcomer, a ballet dancer who’d transferred from a different school.
+I didn’t care that much, though: I was burning a torch for my bikini-twirler—along with a newcomer, a ballet dancer who’d transferred from a different school.
 Carol and I were good friends, perhaps because neither of us was Southern Baptist.
 I liked Carol’s outsider status, her love for the TV show, Wonder Woman, and her confidence.
 She’d talk to me about her breasts and kissing boys, how her breasts made her back hurt, and more about her breasts, and how her breasts compared with Lynda Carter of Wonder Woman.
 Occasionally, she talked about my butt.
 She’d slap it now and then and say I had a good butt and I should wear tighter pants.
 Needless to say, I learned a great deal from our conversations.

 That night, she and I somehow got away from our parents.
 Eventually, we picked up some other student, a female whose name and face I can’t recall.
 In the movie of this scene, that person would be a bit player.
 Did we then get drunk?
 I don’t see how.
-But I remember the three of us laughing and getting increasingly manic and careless.
+But I remember the three of us laughing and getting increasingly manic and careless, though.

 Girls had always treated me differently than the other boys: They talked about private things with me, stuff the other boys were desperate to hear, like when they had their periods.
 Usually, I just listened.
 If they asked for advice about boys, I gave it.
 Sometimes, I talked about my own body.
 Mostly, we never kissed and rarely did we even touch.
 I was fascinated by how they navigated a world of stupid boys and I wanted their advice on how to navigate it, too.